gbmhunter/blog/content/electronics/tools/_index.md

 * 120V, 3A (360W)
 * 160V, 2A (320W)

 Be careful with the 120V and 160V versions, they are high enough to give you a decent electrical shock!
-120V is right on the limit of what is considered "extra low voltage" here in New Zealand.
-You can set both voltage and current limits to essentially operate in CV and CC modes.
-There are some slightly cheaper variants with the three memory settings (and a slightly different UI).
+120V is right on the limit of what is considered "extra low voltage" by the IEC, UK IET and AS/NZS 3000[^wikipedia-extra-low-voltage].
+You can set both voltage and current limits to essentially operate in both CV and CC modes.
+There are some two different UI variants, one which is slightly more expensive and contains three memory buttons (and a slightly different UI).

-The are available on AliExpress from https://www.aliexpress.com/item/1005003151034729.html.
+They are available on AliExpress from https://www.aliexpress.com/item/1005003151034729.html.

 {{% figure src="wanptek-wps3010h-benchtop-psu-30v-10a.png" width="200px" caption="A photo of the Wanptek 30V 10A PSU.[^aliexpress-wanptek-30v-10a-psu]" %}}